Fact check: As wildfires rage, Trump lashes out with false claims about FEMA and California water policy

 It’s entirely possible we will learn that state or local leaders made policy or planning failures that impeded the firefighting effort in Los Angeles County.
 But there is no apparent link to the particular question Trump has repeatedly invoked and was discussing again in this social media post – which is about how much water should be sent from the north to Central Valley farms that are separated from the Los Angeles area by a mountain range.

 Whatever the merits or flaws of Newsom’s position on the protection of the smelt in the northern Delta, all but three of the state’s major reservoirs were filled at or above their historical averages as of Thursday morning.
-While it is true there were some dry hydrants in the Pacific Palisades area of Los Angeles amid the extreme water demand of the firefighting effort, that significant problem – which you can read about here – was related to local logistical factors affected by the area’s mountainous geography, not the absence of water in the Los Angeles region.
+While it is true there were some dry hydrants in the Pacific Palisades area of Los Angeles amid the extreme water demand of the firefighting effort, that significant problem was related to local logistical factors affected by the area’s mountainous geography – and possibly to the fact that a smaller reservoir located in the Pacific Palisades was closed for repairs, an issue Newsom ordered Friday to be independently investigated – not the absence of water in the Los Angeles region as a whole.

 “At no time was water scarcity in general an issue.
 Rather, there were local shortages of water during the firefight, principally due to infrastructure constraints.
 But Southern California has plenty of water in storage right now, so this was not a limiting factor,” Mount said.

-Note: This story has been updated to note that a reservoir in Pacific Palisades was closed for repairs at the time of the fire.